ligato/docs/docs/user-guide/concepts.md

 ```
 This example employs a long form VPP interface key with `loop1` as the `<name>` identifier.
 The microservice label is `vpp1`.

-Keys can also be distinguished by the composition of the object identifier:
+You can distinguish keys by the composition of the object identifier:

-* Composite keys are composed of a `key prefix` and `combination of fields`.
+* **Composite keys** - key prefix and combination of fields.
 Example: [vpp route](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/models.go).
-* Specific keys are composed of a `key prefix` and `unique parameter`.
+<br></br>
+* **Specific keys** -  key prefix and unique parameter.
 Example: [vpp interface name](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/interfaces/models.go).
-* Global keys are composed of a `key prefix` and `some constant string`.
+<br></br>
+* **Global keys** - key prefix and constant string.
 Only one message of the given type can be stored under a global key.
 Example: [Nat44Global](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/nat/models.go).

-A list of keys supported by the VPP agent can be found in the [keys reference][key reference] section of the user guide.
+To see a complete list of supported keys, check out [keys reference][key reference].

 ---

 ### proto.Message

-The __proto.Message__ defines the structure and serialized format of data associated with an object in [protobuf][protobuf] message format.
+The proto.Message defines the structure and serialized format of data associated with an object in [protobuf][protobuf] message format.
 It serves multiple purposes:

 - Describes an object's name and type fields in a protobuf message format.
 This simplifies development and documentation readability.
+<br></br>
-- Generates northbound __protobuf APIs__ used by external entities for interacting with configured objects.
+- Generates northbound protobuf APIs used by external entities for interacting with configured objects.
+<br></br>
-- Used with the model specification to generate a key.
+- Used with the model spec to generate a key.
+<br></br>
 - Used with model and model spec to populate a model registry.

 If the object is a route, then the proto.Message contained in the [route.proto](https://github.com/ligato/vpp-agent/blob/master/proto/ligato/vpp/l3/route.proto) file will define messages and associated name and type fields.

-A code snippet from the __route.proto__:
+A code snippet from the `route.proto`:
 ```json
 message Route {
     enum RouteType {